ColmexBDCV/sufia-oai/README.md

 While not required, macOS users may find the [Homebrew][11] package manager helpful to manage dependency installation.

-Note that this project should run on macOS, Unix, or Unix-like operating systems.
+Note that this project should run on GNU/Linux, macOS, or other Unix-like operating systems.
 It has not been tested on Microsoft Windows.

 ### Ruby